View from the Surface of our Moon

 January 16, 2003; STS-107 Space Shuttle Columbia rocketed away towards the heavens from Cape Kennedy Pad LC-39A under the command of Rick D. Husband USAF F-4 Phantom Instructor, Test Pilot, and F-15 Demonstration Pilot. , Shuttle Pilot William C. McCool, USN Prowler pilot with over 2,800 hours flight experience in 24 aircraft and over 400 carrier traps.
 Mission Specialist David M. Brown, Mission Specialist Kalpana Chawla, Mission Specialist Michael P. Anderson, Mission Specialist Laurel B. Clark and Payload Specialist lIan Ramon.

-Payload Specialist, IIlan Ramon, had the proud honor of being the first Israeli astronaut, coming from a history as an Israeli fighter pilot(F-16 Falcon, F-15 Eagle, F-4 Phantom, and Mirage IIIc aircraft) as well as one of the pilots who flew as part of Operation Opera, Israel's precision strike against Iraq's unfinished Osiraq nuclear reactor.
+Payload Specialist, Ilan Ramon, had the proud honor of being the first Israeli astronaut, coming from a history as an Israeli fighter pilot(F-16 Falcon, F-15 Eagle, F-4 Phantom, and Mirage IIIc aircraft) as well as one of the pilots who flew as part of Operation Opera, Israel's precision strike against Iraq's unfinished Osiraq nuclear reactor.

 Unknown to many, on his mission to space, IIan carried with him, a piece of paper.
 A sketch made by a young 14-year-old boy named Petr.